splunk/public-o11y-docs/admin/teams/manage-membership.rst

     - Yes
     - Not applicable: A Team Manager doesn't join a team.
 Only an existing Team Member can be assigned this role.
     - Not applicable: A Team Member is already on a team and doesn't need to join.
-    - * Yes, when enhanced team security is disabled
+    - * Yes, when enhanced team security is turned off
       * No, when enhanced team security is turned on.
 A user must be added by an Admin or Team Manager

   * - :strong:`Add member`